shirly121/GraphScope/docs/supported_gremlin_steps.md

 ==>peter
 ```
 ### Aggregate (Group)
-The group()-step in standard gremlin has limited capabilities (i.e. grouping can only be performed based on a single key, and only one aggregate calculation can be applied in each group), which cannot be applied to the requirements of performing group calculations on multiple keys or values; Therefore, we further extend the capabilities of the group()-step, allowing multiple variables to be set and different aliases to be configured in key by()-step and value by()-step respectively.
+The `group()`-step in standard gremlin has limited capabilities (i.e. grouping can only be performed
+based on a single key, and only one aggregate calculation can be applied in each group),
+which can introduce difficulties when users want to group the results on multiple keys.
+Therefore, we extend the capabilities of the `group()`-step, allowing multiple variables
+and aliases to be configured in both key `by()`-step and value `by()`-step respectively.

-Usages of the key by()-step:
+Usages of the key `by()`-step:
 ```bash
 # group by the property values of `name` and `age` of the current entry
 group().by(values("name").as("k1"), values("age").as("k2"))